-For the most part it is very true.
-The architecture of the macOS operating system is far less permissive than Windows, in terms of installing executable applications without the user's will.
-About the application installs on MacOS, and especially on Sierra, we have discussed in the past.
-There are quite accurate options in the security settings that give the user control over the sources from which the program is downloaded and installed.
+It is largely true.
+The macOS operating system architecture is much less permissive than it is Windows, regarding the installation of executable applications without the user's will.
+About the restrictions on installing applications on macOS, and especially on Sierra, we have discussed in the past.
+In the security settings there are quite accurate options, which give the user control over the sources from which to download and install a program.

 As you can see in the screen above, by default you can not install applications only from App Store or from developers (developers check).

 However, we know that is not 100% secure system anytime it can happen that the system to be able to infiltrate an application malware.
 Malware, I said.
 Here is another discussion.
 Moving users make confusion between malware and antivirus.
 The difference between the two terms is the difference between a jacket and an orange.
 Sacosa being "malware"And the orange virus.
 Therefore, the term malware refers both to Virus and to worms, trojan horses, ransomware, spyware, adware, scarewareand malicious software.

 For the macOS user, the probability to choose with a virus is very small, but with a adware or malicious software It is not excluded.